Vogue V9250: a real challenge!

-Vogue V9250 is a Claire Schaeffer designed pattern, published by Vogue.
-We know Claire Schaeffer from the books: The Couture Cardigan Jacket, Making Designers Trims and The Couture Skirt.
+Vogue V9250 is a Claire Shaeffer designed pattern, published by Vogue.
+We know Claire Shaeffer from the books: The Couture Cardigan Jacket, Making Designers Trims and The Couture Skirt.
 In her books she describes how Coco Chanel designed her famous Chanel jacket, the faux-wrap skirt and other classics.
 The sewing pattern V9250 is an example of a classic Chanel jacket and completely focused on the couture sewing techniques.

 The vogue pattern is a pattern for a loose-fitting, lined jacket with princess lines, two-piece sleeves and many fringes.
 The fabrics for this jacket: Tweeds, Linen, Wool and crepe.
 It is advisable to stick to the fabric recommendation, although we have opted for a green summer bouclé.
 You will need buttons, shoulder pads and lots of extra fabric to make fringes.

 The pattern has been titled "Vogue ADVANCED".
 We agree with this.
 Claire Shaeffer provides great detailed instructions, but you must have sewing experience to understand them.
 Also 'bouned buttonholes' are really only possible to make if you have a lot of experience.
 As a seamstress with a fair amount of sewing experience you can figure it out on your own, but make sure you can ask for help if you get stuck in the project or do not fully understand the instructions.

 As mentioned, a lot is work for this project is sewing by hand.
 You gotta love this.
 You can find the stitches you need in most books and on the Internet.
 Claire Shaeffer also explains it nicely, but first learn more about it.
 Sewing by hand is more than just basting, the stitches have to be really strong and above all demonstrable.